andrewpeck/etl-rb-docs/docs/Specifications/module-specs.md

 ### I2C

+-   The module carries I2C signals (SCL, SCK) from the readout board and distributes it to the 4 ETROCs in a star topology.
 -   The module PCB will provide independent I2C addresses for each ETROC on a module.
 Addresses will be 0/1/2/3 corresponding to the slot, and are set directly by wire bonds.
     -   Addresses **will not** be set by resistors, and can not be modified.
 -   The module PCB will **not** provide pull-up resistors on I2C lines.
 These will be provided by the host-system.